Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Motivation and objectives

-where $\hbox{Gamma}(a,b)$ denotes a Gamma random variable with shape parameter $a$ and scale parameter $b$, $1_d$ denotes the $d$-dimensional identity matrix and $\rho$ indicates a positive quantity acting as scaling factor for the random effects.
-PMF models can be seen as a multiplicative extension of the models in \eqref{eq:gauss_crem} and \eqref{eq:general_crem}, and are usually more computationally challenging to estimate (due to invariances with respect to rotations, a lower degree of linearity, etc). \end{model}
+where $\hbox{Gamma}(a,b)$ denotes a Gamma random variable with shape parameter $a$ and scale parameter $b$, $1_d$ denotes the $d$-dimensional identity matrix and $\rho$ indicates a positive quantity acting as a scaling factor for the random effects.
+PMF models can be seen as a multiplicative extension of Models \ref{ex:gcrem} and \ref{ex:ngcrem}, and are usually more challenging to estimate (due to invariance with respect to orthogonal transformations, a lower degree of linearity, etc.). \end{model}

-All the models above feature a small number of high-dimensional blocks whose conditional distributions are relatively easy to manage, while the joint distribution is computationally much harder to deal with.
-This is a common structure arising in Bayesian modelling scenarios \citep{gelman2005analysis}, and we expect the discussion below on couplings of BGS to be generally relevant to Bayesian models with sparse conditional independent structure where BGS perform well.
+Despite the computational challenges posed by these models, a Bayesian approach might still be preferred.
+For example, in the political science literature, multilevel regression and poststratification \citep{ghitza2013, goplerud2022} are widely used to derive precise vote choice for small subgroups of the population.
+A Bayesian approach regularizes estimates for these units, borrowing strength across related groups.
+Similar advantages can be found in large rating systems, where only few ratings are available for each user or item.
+For PMF models, a Bayesian approach can lead to an increase in predictive accuracy \citep{mnih2007pmf} and allows dealing with uncertainty more effectively \citep{matfactmnih}.